fawda123/sgdepth_manu/README.md

 # Data

+Most data were created in `R/dat_proc.R`.
+Others were created in the sg_depth repo.

 `all_light.RData` Summarized max depth of colonization and light requirements for all segments of Choctawhatchee Bay, Indian River Lagoon, and Tampa Bay, created from `choc_light.RData`, `irl_light.RData` and `tb_light.RData`

 `buff_ex_dat.RData` Shapefile data for buff_ex figure as list, includes five shapefiles